wearpants/instrument/doc/basic_use.rst

 __main__.sum_squares2: 5 elements in 0.50 seconds
 30

-The :func:`instrument.producer` decorator measures a function that produces many items.
-This is similar to ``instrument.iter.func()``, but for functions that return lists instead of iterators (or other object supporting ``len()``):
+The :func:`producer` decorator measures a function that produces many items.
+This is similar to ``iter.func()``, but for functions that return lists instead of iterators (or other object supporting ``len()``):

 >>> @instrument.producer()